Deep Support Vectors: Implementation Details

+\jh{To synthesize DSVs in ImageNet, we used translation, crop, cutout, flip, and noise for augmentation, with hyperparameters set to 0.125, 0.2, 0.15, 0.5, and 0.01, respectively.
+In Eq.~(\ref{eq:main_equation}), we set $\alpha$ to 2e-5, $\beta$ to 40, and $\gamma$ to 1e-6.
+When calculating $L_\text{stationarity}$, we averaged the distance per parameter.}

+\jh{For dataset distillation in Table~\ref{table:fewshot}, we used translation, crop, flip, and noise for augmentation, with hyperparameters set to 0.125, 0.2, and 0.5, respectively.
+In Eq.~(\ref{eq:main_equation}), we set $\alpha$ to 2e-3, and both $\beta$ and $\gamma$ to 0.
+For retraining models with synthesized images, we used a learning rate of 1e-4 while \nj{the other parameters set to the default values of} the Adam optimizer~\cite{ADAM}.}

-\nj{To obtain the pretrained weight $\theta^*$,} we chose the ConvNet architecture~\cite{convnet}, a common choice in deep learning.
+\nj{To obtain the pretrained weight $\theta^*$ for CIFAR10 and CIFAR100,} we chose the ConvNet architecture~\cite{convnet}, a common choice in deep learning.
 This architecture includes sequential convolutional layers followed by max pooling, and a single fully-connected layer for classification.
 The learning rate was set to \nj{\(10^{-3}\)} with a weight decay of \nj{\(0.005\)} using the Adam optimizer.
 Additionally, we employed flipping and cropping techniques, with settings differing from those used for DSVs reconstruction to ensure fair comparison.
 For pretraining \(\Phi\) on the Street View House Numbers (SVHN) dataset~\cite{dataset:svhn}, a digit dataset with dimensions similar to CIFAR-10~\cite{dataset:cifar10}, we exclusively trained the fully-connected layer of the CIFAR-10 pre-trained ConvNet.
-This approach resulted in a training accuracy of 80\%. \jh{When retraining the model with DSVs, we used large learning rate of 0.1 and a $\rho$ value of 0.0001 were utilized for the SAM optimizer to adhere to the principle of margin maximization~\cite{largelr, samopt}.} \jh{For DSVs synthesis, we used a single 1080TI GPU and it took 15 minutes.}
+This approach resulted in a training accuracy of 80\%.